fastlane/fastlane/README.md

 - **Create** a new provisioning profile, if it doesn't exist already
 - Supports **App Store**, **Ad Hoc** and **Development** profiles

+### Why not let Xcode do the work?

+- ```sigh``` can easily be integrated into your CI-server (e.g. Jenkins)
+- Xcode sometimes invalidates all existing profiles
+- You have control over what happens
+- You still get to have the signing files, which you can then use for your build scripts or store in git

 See ```sigh``` in action: